boudzela/data_cleaning/README.md

 ### 2. Deal with unnessasary information

 **-- drop unneccessary columns, rename columns --**  - dropped the index that started with 0
-use ` (backslash) to call columns that contain special characters or spaces
+used ` (backslash) to call columns that contain special characters or spaces

 **-- trim all unwanted spaces from all text columns --**
 14 row(s) affected Rows matched: 1229  Changed: 14  Warnings: 0